zeam-vm/pelemay_backend/utilities/node_activator/README.md

 ## Installation

 In order to use `NodeActivator`, you will need Elixir installed.
-Then create an Elixir project, whose name is `my_app`, for example, via the `mix` build tool:
+Then create an Elixir project via the `mix` build tool.
+For example, if your project is `my_app`, you may run the following command.

 ```sh
 $ mix new my_app